 - Section 6.
 Sick leave benefits when authorized shall be paid at the employee's current base pay rate. - Section 7.
-To be eligible for sick leave payment, an employee must notify his/her supervisor or his/her designee as soon as possible but not later than the starting time of his/her scheduled shift.
-This notice may be waived if the employee can conclusively establish that he/she could not reasonably have been expected to comply with this requirement because of circumstances beyond the control of the employee.
+To be eligible for sick leave payment, an employee must notify their supervisor or their designee as soon as possible but not later than the starting time of their scheduled shift.
+This notice may be waived if the employee can conclusively establish that they could not reasonably have been expected to comply with this requirement because of circumstances beyond the control of the employee. - Section 8.
+Medical LEAVE OF ABSENCE.
+An employee who, because of illness or injury, has exhausted all sick leave benefits may be granted a medical leave of absence without pay.
+The seniority status of a disabled employee who is granted a medical leave of absence shall be determined in accordance with the provisions of the Article herein titled "Seniority."